 Edward's Story

 Edward joined Watsi on January 6th, 2016.
-Seven years ago, Edward joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Edward's most recent donation supported Ann, a 16-year-old student from Kenya, to fund a single contracture release.
+Eight years ago, Edward joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Edward's most recent donation supported Gabriel, a young boy from Kenya, to fund clubfoot treatment to heal his birth condition.

 Impact